SBIMB/local-gen3-poc/README.md

 helm repo add gen3 http://helm.gen3.org
 helm repo update
 ```
-Before performing a `helm install`, we need to create a `values.yaml` file.
-This file should be inside the root and contain the contents of the `values.yaml` file that can be found in the root of this repository.
-For the `elastic-search-deployment` to run, we need to increase the max virtual memory areas by running:
+The Gen3 Helm chart repository contains the templates for all the microservices making up the Gen3 stack.
+For the `elastic-search-deployment` to run in a Linux host machine, we need to increase the max virtual memory areas by running:
 ```bash
 sudo sysctl -w vm.max_map_count=262144
 ```
+This setting will only last for the duration of the session.
+The host machine will be reset to the original value if it gets rebooted.
+For this change to be set permanently on the host machine, the `/etc/sysctl.conf` file needs to be edited with `vm.max_map_count=262144`.
+More details can be found on the [official Elasticsearch website](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html).

+Before performing a `helm install`, we need to create a `values.yaml` file.
+This file should be inside the root and contain the contents of the `values.yaml` file that can be found in the root of this repository.
 Now the Helm installation can begin by running:
 ```bash
 helm upgrade --install local-gen3-poc gen3/gen3  -f values.yaml
 ```